Twice Baked Potatoes

-Easy Twice Baked Potatoes are loaded with sour cream, cheese, bacon, and seasonings for the perfect savory side or main dish!
+Easy twice baked potatoes are loaded with sour cream, cheese, bacon, and seasonings for the perfect savory side or main dish!

-Have you tried making Twice Baked Potatoes before?
+Have you tried making twice baked potatoes before?

 If not, you’ve been missing out.
 These savory potatoes are packed with sour cream, bacon, and cheese for the ultimate side dish!

-What’s a Twice Baked Potato?
-Essentially, they are baked in the oven like a normal baked potato and cooled.
+What’s a twice baked potato?
+Essentially, they are baked in the oven like a normal Baked Potato and cooled.
 The insides are spooned out and mixed with cheese, sour cream, bacon, and all kinds of other delicious stuff.
 The mash is put back into the skins and baked a second time.

 It’s almost like a baked potato filled with Loaded Mashed Potatoes!
+Sounds amazing, right??
+Believe me, it is!

-How to make Twice Baked Potatoes
+How to Make Twice Baked Potatoes

-BAKE TWICE.
-Spoon the potato mixture back into the skins.
-Sprinkle potatoes with cheddar cheese and bake for 16-18 more minutes.
+Place back on the baking sheet and bake for 16–18 more minutes.
 Sprinkle with chives before serving.

-Cooked, poked potatoes on a baking sheet for making twice baked potatoes.
+Cooked, poked potatoes on a baking sheet.

 Recipe tips